ash-project/ash_json_api/documentation/topics/relationships.md

 If the argument's type is `{:array, _}`, a list of data will be expected.
 Otherwise, it will expect a single item.

+Everything in this guide applies to routs defined on the domain as well.

 For example:

 ```elixir